highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.0.3 =
+* Correct an issue where an incorrect taxonomy term could be added to a job.
+This was because the term could have belonged to another taxonomy.
+This fix force it to look for only wpbb taxonomies when adding terms to jobs posted through Broadbean.

 = 2.0.2 =
 * Corrected an issue where jobs could not be deleted via broadbean